 The meeting was held in Madrid, Spain from 16-20 April 2018.
-The objective of this meeting was to initiate the ICCAT North Atlantic Swordfish MSE process.
-A session was held together with the bluefin tuna Group, aiming to learn from a more advanced MSE process.
+The objective of this meeting was to initiate the ICCAT North Atlantic swordfish MSE process.
+A session was held together with the Bluefin Tuna Species Group, aiming to learn from a more advanced MSE process.
 A review was also made related to work done to date on other swordfish MSE processes.
-The Swordfish MSE Technical Working Group discussed the MSE roadmap for North Atlantic swordfish (N-SWO) emphasizing the importance of clear objectives, communication among stake holders, deadlines for key milestones in the process and overall time extension with continue support for a successful implementation of the N-SWO MSE.
-The potential Operating Models was also discussed applicable for N-SWO, defining biological and fisheries characteristics required in the models.
+The Swordfish MSE Technical Working Group discussed the MSE roadmap for North Atlantic swordfish (N-SWO) emphasizing the importance of clear objectives, communication among stake holders, deadlines for key milestones in the process and overall time extension with continued support for successful implementation of the N-SWO MSE.
+The potential Operating Models applicable for N-SWO was also discussed, defining biological and fisheries characteristics required in the models.
 These conclusions were forwarded to the contractor that is currently engaged in the development of the N-SWO MSE process.

-The Detailed Report is presented as document SCRS/2018/04.
+The detailed report was presented (Anon.
+2018f).
 Additional information is provided in Agenda item 15.4.